AndrewSigorskih/ZDL-Docker/README.md

 You can buy classic Doom games on Steam<sup>[1],[2]</sup>, GOG, or download FreeDoom<sup>[3]</sup> for free.

+### [Optional] 0.5 Get Sigil I and II.

+SIGIL episodes can be downloaded from Romero's <a href="https://romero.com/sigil">website</a>.
+Note that those still need DOOM.wad to run.

 ### 1.Set up mountable directories

 Create folder for WADS somewhere on your machine (for example, `"$HOME/games/doom/wads"`) and place WADs you posess in it.
 Modify `DOOMWADDIR` variable in the sh script to point for the WAD dir.